RobinHankin/lorentz/inst/JOSE/paper.md

   name: University of Stirling
 ---

-# Introduction: the Lorentz transform in special relativity
+# Introduction: the Lorentz transformation in special relativity

-In special relativity [@einstein1905], the Lorentz transforms [@lorentz1904] supercede their classical equivalent, the Galilean transforms.
-Lorentz transforms operate on four-vectors such as the four-velocity or four-potential and are usually operationalised as multiplication by a $4\times 4$ matrix.
-A Lorentz transform takes the components of an arbitrary four-vector as observed in one coordinate system and returns the components observed in another system which is moving at constant velocity with respect to the first.
+In special relativity [@einstein1905], the Lorentz transformations [@lorentz1904] supercede their classical equivalent, the Galilean transformations.
+Lorentz transformations operate on four-vectors such as the four-velocity or four-potential and are usually operationalised as multiplication by a $4\times 4$ matrix.
+A Lorentz transformation takes the components of an arbitrary four-vector as observed in one coordinate system and returns the components observed in another system which is moving at constant velocity with respect to the first.